KevinCFechtel/smtp_to_telegram/Readme.md

    the messages, press `/start`.
 3. Retrieve a chat id with `curl https://api.telegram.org/bot<BOT_TOKEN>/getUpdates`.
 4. Repeat steps 2 and 3 for each Telegram account which should receive the messages.
-5. Start a docker container:
+5. Start a docker container or Executie Image:

 ```
 docker run \